BrianCheung1/BrianCheung1.github.io/README.md

 ## Features

 Built with react and bootstrap.
 Was a fun project to showcase my projects and also learn how to build a website using react.
-Repsonive design with bootstrap allowing a great view expierence on all devices
+Responsive design with bootstrap allowing a great view experience on all devices

 CSS animations that provide a better viewing experience on site